Lifting emergency laws could unfreeze Turkey's EU bid

 This includes, among other things, demands to reform Turkey's anti-terror laws.

-The visa issue is an EU concession following a deal with Turkey in March 2016 to stem the flow of migrants to the Greek islands.
+Accelerating the visa waiver is an EU concession following a deal with Turkey in March 2016 to stem the flow of migrants to the Greek islands.

 Turkey had earlier this year submitted its plans to the European Commission on how to sort the terror laws to meet EU conditions.